noobcoder-31/Netflix-Clone/README.md

 # Quiz App

-This is a simple quiz application built using HTML, CSS, and JavaScript.
+This is the code for a quiz app that allows users to test their knowledge by answering multiple-choice questions.
+The app is built using HTML, CSS, and JavaScript.
+It provides an interactive and engaging user interface where users can select their answers and receive instant feedback on their performance.

 ## Features

-- Multiple-choice questions with options
-- Random selection of questions
-- Score tracking
+-Multiple-choice questions: The app presents users with multiple-choice questions, allowing them to select one option from the provided choices.
+-Randomized questions: The questions are randomized each time the quiz is taken, providing a different order of questions to enhance the user experience.
-- Instant feedback on correct or incorrect answers
+-Immediate feedback: After selecting an answer, users receive immediate feedback on whether their answer was correct or incorrect.
-- Display of final score at the end of the quiz
+-Score tracking: The app keeps track of the user's score, displaying the total number of correct answers at the end of the quiz.
+-Restart option: Once the quiz is completed, users have the option to restart and take the quiz again.

+##File Structure
+-index.html: The main HTML file that contains the structure of the quiz app user interface.
+-css/style.css: The CSS file that styles the app's user interface.
+-js/script.js: The JavaScript file that implements the logic and functionality of the quiz app.

 ## Usage